Myoglobin blood test

-Blood (serum) myoglobin is a test that measures the amount of myoglobin in the blood.
+The myoglobin blood test measures the level of the protein myoglobin in the blood.

 How the Test is Performed

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Myoglobin is a protein in heart and skeletal muscles.
 When you exercise, your muscles use up available oxygen.
 Myoglobin has oxygen attached to it, which provides extra oxygen for the muscles to keep at a high level of activity for a longer period.